hvac/hvac/CONTRIBUTING.md

 ## Updating Requirements

 This project uses [pip-tool's](https://pypi.org/project/pip-tools/) `pip-compile` utility to manage its various requirements.
 Any given requirements file can be manually updated by following the pip-compile comments at the top of the file.
-Alternatively, the `update-all-reqs` Makefile target can be used to update requirements across the board (this has a dependency on docker being available).
+Alternatively, the `update-all-requirements` Makefile target can be used to update requirements across the board (this has a dependency on docker being available).

 ## Documentation